Forced Labor and Informed Compliance

 Importers should review their procedures to help combat these abusive practices.

-1. C J recommends all importers require a specific statement from their suppliers that they do not use any form of forced labor and they do not conduct business, anywhere in their supply chain, with anyone or any company that utilizes forced labor.
+1. C J International recommends all importers require a specific statement from their suppliers that they do not use any form of forced labor and they do not conduct business, anywhere in their supply chain, with anyone or any company that utilizes forced labor.

 2. Reference CBP’s list of Withhold Release Orders (WRO’s)